RMac4/read_sqa_publications/README.md

 This code extracts the data contained within the data tables to allow for analysis by users.

+# Limitations

+The code will only work for SQA statistical publications with the updated excel layout, this will exclude publications prior to 2022.

 # R Packages

 The following R packages are required to be installed: